These Mediterranean Chickpea Burgers are jam packed with flavor! This healthy recipe is gluten free, vegan and surprisingly easy to make.

 It was the first time in years that I wasn’t working multiple jobs and keeping up with hobbies.
 I let myself come home from work and read, and I stayed in bed all weekend watching Netflix.
 I cooked because I was hungry and wanted something to eat, not because I was keeping up with my blogging calendar.

-I said I wouldn’t touch my blog again until I felt like it, until the passion came back.
+I said I wouldn’t touch my blog again, not even to make theseMediterranean Chickpea Burgers, until I felt like it, until the passion came back.
 Because, to be honest, I lost it for a while.
 But I knew that you deserved my best craftsmanship, not my hurried work.

 Then I was scrolling through Instagram while laying in bed one night, and I saw this video and I thought “I want to show my people how to make that!” and I knew I was ready to jump right back into food land.